 This weekend, millions of Americans will celebrate Memorial Day.
 Traditionally, most of us have viewed MD as a day off from work, part of a three-day weekend, a day to gather with friends and relatives, watch sports, barbecue, go to the beach or pool club, or maybe go away for a mini-vacation.
-This year, after more than a year of suffering through pandemic-related restrictions, most people are ready to “bust loose” and celebrate the holiday weekend in the traditional manner.
-In many areas of the country beaches, pools, amusement parks, picnic areas and other outdoor venues will be open and sporting events will resume, in many cases with full attendance.
+This year, after more than two years of COVID-related restrictions, most people are eager to resume celebrating the holiday weekend in the traditional manner.
+Virtually all venues, such as beaches, pools, amusement parks, picnic areas, and sporting events will be open and crowded.

-Normally, MD weekend is the deadliest three-day period on the roads.
-The National Safety Council estimates there will be some 400 traffic fatalities over the holiday weekend this year.
+- MD is typically the deadliest three-day period on the roads.
+The National Safety Council estimates there will be some 450 traffic fatalities over the holiday weekend this year.
 Don’t become a statistic!

 Back to the holiday, itself.
 How many of us actually stop and ponder the meaning of MD?
 What does it mean?
 What is its derivation?
 Well, I’m glad you asked.
 Read on.

 According to the Department of Veterans’ Affairs the purpose of MD is to honor veterans who have died in the service of their country.
 (Some people confuse it with Veterans’ Day, celebrated in November, which is to honor LIVING veterans for their service.)
-MD is celebrated on the final Monday in May, which this year is May 31.
+MD is celebrated on the final Monday in May, which this year is May 30.
 It has also evolved into the unofficial start of summer and Opening Day for beaches, pools and vacation homes.
-Last year, due to COVID restrictions these activities were severely limited, but this year due to widespread vaccinations many states have loosened restrictions.
+For the last two years, due to COVID restrictions these activities were severely limited, but this year due to widespread vaccinations most states have loosened or even eliminated restrictions.
 Most areas will enjoy a return to normalcy, or at least close to it.

 The original name for MD was “Decoration Day.”
 The custom of decorating soldiers’ graves with flowers is centuries old.
 Its origins are murky, but after the Civil War it became customary to “decorate” soldiers’ graves with flowers as a way to honor those who had died in that war.